 • Digoxin: Increased risk of toxicity in older adults with renal impairment.

-It is important to note that the STOPP/START criteria are not a comprehensive list and that healthcare professionals should use their clinical judgment when prescribing medications to older adults.
-They should also consider a person's general health, all underlying medical conditions, or circumstances that may lead a healthcare provider to choose a specific medication.
+It is important to note that the STOPP/START criteria are not comprehensive and that healthcare professionals should use their clinical judgment when prescribing medications to older adults.
+They should also consider a person’s general health, all underlying medical conditions, or circumstances that may lead a healthcare provider to choose a specific medication.

 Key Differences Between the Beers Criteria and the STOPP/START Criteria in Medication Reconciliation

 The Beers Criteria and the STOPP/START criteria are both tools used in medication reconciliation to identify potentially inappropriate medications and potential prescribing omissions in older adults.
-However, there are some key differences between the two tools:
+However, there are some critical differences between the two tools:

 Beers Criteria